Request our manufacturing capability

 • Offer operating temperature from (50°C to 115°C).

-The flexible PCB boards demand a substrate material that can be twisted and fold without breaking.
-Blind Buried Circuits use polyimide material as a substrate in flex PCBs (Printed Circuit Boards).
-The compactness of these materials does not extend 120µm and plays an essential role in the design of board.
+The flexible PCB boards demand a substrate material that can be twisted and folded without breaking.
+Blind Buried Circuits use polyimide material and various adhesive for PCB as a substrate in flex PCBs.
+The compactness of these materials does not extend 120µm and plays an essential role in the design of the board.
 Our engineers always consider mechanical and temperature requirements while choosing a substrate material.

 Exotic Material Capabilities: